Life In Hyderabad

 Healthcare in Hyderabad is good.
 There are first-class hospitals and medical facilities that are comparable to the best in the world.
 Medical care is also still relatively inexpensive, especially prescription medicine.

 Uber is readily available in Hyderabad.
-The cost to get from one place to another can range from R.s.100 to R.s.400 ($2.00 to $6.00).
+The cost to get from one place to another can range from Rs.100 to Rs.400 ($2.00 to $6.00).
 And, one can always get around a bit cheaper in Hyderabad in the traditional “auto rickshaw.”
 The new metro system is slated to open no later than 2020, and perhaps sooner.
+Many people who move to Hyderabad also purchase a vehicle and hire a personal driver as the traffic and driving patterns can be challenging.